 "You're tired of dealing with it, so just stop fighting it," Chuck repeats, like he's never sounded more sure about anything in his life.
 "It's pretty obvious that I'm never going to have a normal life, Sarah, and neither are you.
 This?"
 He gestures around them.
 "This is our life, no matter how messed up it is.
 It's what our relationship is all about.
 Aren't you sick of always dancing around the fat fluorescent elephant in the room?"

-Sarah tries to look away, but his chocolate eyes are gluing her to the spot.
+Sarah tries to look away, but his gaze is gluing her to the spot.
 "It can't happen, Chuck, you know that," she says flatly.
 Even she's fully aware of the fact that the phrase is beginning to sound like a broken record, but she continues anyway.
 "You're back to being an asset, which means I'm still your handler, and –"

-"And we're going to end up spending the next two or however more years playing the will-they-won't-they game," Chuck interrupts, "in which Casey will either shoot himself or us, depending on the severity of the situation."
+"And we're going to end up spending the next two or however many more years playing the will-they-won't-they game," Chuck interrupts, "in which Casey will either shoot himself or us both, depending on the severity of the situation."
 He offers a wry smile.
-"I like to think it's the former, 'cause he can't really shoot the guy with the government computer in his brain, and we both know he can't stand me without you around.
+"I like to think it's the former, 'cuz he can't really shoot the guy with the government computer in his brain, and we both know he can't stand me without you around.
 All in all, though, not a very appealing thought."

 It's absolutely ridiculous how he can make a joke out of such a serious topic, and all Sarah can do is gape at him in disbelief.